Canon 1200D vs Fujifilm X-T20

 - More modern: Reflects 2 years and 11 months of technical progress since the 1200D launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the X-T20 is the clear winner of the contest (19 : 5 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the X-T20 is the clear winner of the contest (20 : 5 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
+A professional sports photographer will view the differences between cameras in a way that diverges from the perspective of a street photog, and a person interested in family portraits has distinct needs from a landscape shooter.
+Hence, the decision which camera is best and worth buying is often a very personal one.

 In any case, while the specs-based evaluation of cameras can be instructive in revealing their potential as photographic tools, it says little about, for example, the shooting experience and imaging performance of the 1200D and the X-T20 in practical situations.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.